TOTAL PAGEVIEWS

 This 4-star CitizenM hotel is conveniently located in the centre of Zürich.
 You can do a self check-in, but the staff is around to help.
 We got to check in early since our room was already cleaned, which was awesome.
 Again, the location is fantastic!

-There’s an iPad in the room that lets you control the lights, blinds, colors, curtains, and even the TV.
+There’s an iPad in the room that lets you control the lights, blinds, colours, curtains, and even the TV.
 The décor had a playful touch, featuring a bookshelf and a stuffed animal, which added a charming, youthful vibe.
 The best part?
 It’s really clean, the shower is top-notch, and the room is quiet, so you can sleep well.

 Although the room was quite small, it reminded me of a university hall of resident student room.
 However, it was much fresher and impeccably clean, almost like it was just renovated.